mukundan316-cell/UseCaseFramework/replit.md

-# RSA AI Use Case Value Framework
+# Hexaware AI Use Case Value Framework

 ## Overview
-The RSA AI Use Case Value Framework is a production-ready strategic platform designed to prioritize AI use cases within RSA Insurance.
+The Hexaware AI Use Case Value Framework is a production-ready strategic platform designed to prioritize AI use cases within Hexaware.
 It features a comprehensive scoring framework, an executive analytics dashboard, and a full CRUD management system.
-The platform aims to streamline the prioritization process, offer robust data management, and provide clear insights for decision-making, ultimately enhancing RSA's AI strategy and market potential.
+The platform aims to streamline the prioritization process, offer robust data management, and provide clear insights for decision-making, ultimately enhancing Hexaware's AI strategy and market potential.

 ## User Preferences
 - **Communication**: Simple, everyday language